webgig/giftcard/README.md

 # Gift Card Application

-The application is a SPA.
-Frontend is done using React
+This is a React based SPA.

 In the project directory, you can run: